Priyankasaggu11929/Build-Scripts/README.md

 ## Runtime Paths

 The build scripts attempt to set runtime paths in everything it builds.
-For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -m64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`.
-If all goes well you will not suffer the stupid Linux path problems that have existed for the last 25 years or so.
+For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`.
+If all goes well you will not suffer the stupid path problems that have plagued Linux for the last 25 years or so.

 ## Dependencies

 Dependent libraries are minimally tracked.
 Once a library is built a file with the library name is `touch`'d in `$HOME/.build-scripts`.
 If the file is older than 7 days then the library is automatically rebuilt.
 Automatic rebuilding ensures newer versions of a library are used when available and sidesteps problems with trying to track version numbers.

 Programs are not tracked.
 When a script like `build-git.sh` or `build-ssh.sh` is run then the program is always built or rebuilt.
-The dependently libraries may (or may not) be built based the age as detailed in tracking, but the program is always rebuilt.
+The dependently libraries may (or may not) be built based the age, but the program is always rebuilt.

 You can delete `$HOME/.build-scripts` and all dependent libraries will be rebuilt on the next run of a build script.